nbridgemohan/nicholas-bridgemohan-sdk/readme.md

 ## About the Project?

-This is the my The Lord of the Rings SDK take home project for LibLab (Please hire me 😉)
+This is the my The Lord of the Rings SDK take home project for LibLab done by Nicholas Bridgemohan.

 ### Prerequisites